tomperr/ctf/dc-1/write-up.md

 ![Final flag](screenshots/14.jpg)

 Finally we find it!
-We have the last flag, and also an root access by using 'find' command.
+We have the last flag, and also root access by using 'find' command.
 OWNED.